Held in conjunction with the Oncology Nursing Society's 42nd Annual Congress

 CE Credit Available Until: September 15, 2018

-This activity has been designed to meet the educational needs of nurses involved in the care of patients living with hematologic cancers.
+This activity has been designed to meet the educational needs of nurse practitioners, nurses and oncology social workers at intermediate and advanced levels of practice, caring for patients with hematologic malignancies.

 At the conclusion of this program, participants should be able to: